-"Cynthia, Cynthia, we were thinking, As we sat your new play through, What was Henry Hubert drinking When he wrote that play for you?"
+"Cynthia; Cynthia, we were thinking, As we sat your new play through, What was Henry Hubert drinking When he wrote that play for you?"

-This little jingle is worthy a Hillary Bell, an Alian Dale, or a Nym Crinkle; and by the way, that famous critic, who kept actors and actresses in his time, in a perpetual state of agony, went to his long account a few days ago.
+This little jingle is worthy a Hillary Bell, an Allan Dale, or a Nym Crinkle; and by the way, that famous critic, who kept actors and actresses in his time, in a perpetual state of agony, went to his long account a few days ago.
 Perhaps he must now face the judgment and criticism of some of those whom he so actively flayed in life, and if we may believe the daily papers, many and long will be the processions of "Banquos" that will rise and exclaim against him, for he was not sincerely loved by the profession, but decidedly feared.
 Poor Nym Crinkle!

-But we are forgetting Elsie de Wolfe, her gowns, her manicure and her French halrdresser-all poems, set to very small and fashionable talk.
-At the premiere, her society set The Four Hun-dred-mustered to her support, and loyally did they stand by her.
+But we are forgetting Elsie de Wolfe, her gowns, her manicure and her French hairdresser-all poems, set to very small and fashionable talk.
+At the premiere,her society set The Four Hun-dred-mustered to her support, and loyally did they stand by her.
 But the morning after-Oh! my!
-The critics, those soulless wretches, only said, "Poor Cynthia," and proceeded to flay the piece in bits, leaving the actress her the plece in bits, leaving the actress her clothes and, mannerisms, which are unique, and that was about all.
-But just as well they might say, poor "Un-forseen" (the play now running at the Empire), for it is as inane we "Cyn-thia;" in fact, Broadway has furnished more trash under the guise of society plays this season than has been known plays this season than has been known since the Syndicate and Independents started out to give the public good en-tertainment for big money.
+The critics, those souliess wretches, only said, "Poor Cynthia," and proceeded to flay the plece in bits, leaving the actress her clothes and mannerisms, which are unique, and that was about all.
+But just as well they might say, poor "Un-But forseen" (the play now running at the Empire), for it is as mane as "Cyn-Empire), for it is as inane as "Cyn-thia;" in fact, Broadway has furnished more trash under the guise of society plays this season than has been known since the Syndicate and Independents started out to give the public good en-tertainment for big money.
 Cynthia will die as peacefully and quietly as she has lived.
-It is strange such plays as "Cynthia" and play houses of the Mrs. Osborne temple of culture caliber, languish and die, when they are planned for the sole amusement of our aristocracy, but the essential things are aristocracy; but the essential things are lacking, talent and ginger, and even the bluest blooded prefer these two articles to dress and exclusiveness, when they want to be amused.
+It is strange such plays as "Cynthia" and play houses of the Mrs. Osborne temple of culture caliber, languish and die, when they are planned for the sole amusement of our aristocracy; but the essential things are lacking, talent and ginger, and even the lacking, talent and ginger, and even the bluest blooded prefer these two articles to dress and exclusiveness, when they want to be amused.